 PTK is the international honor society for two-year colleges.
 In order to be eligible for membership, you must have completed 12 credit hours of college-level work at CPCC, have a 3.5 GPA, and be currently registered as a CPCC student.
 Invitations for membership typically in September and February and inductions are typically in November and April.
 For more information, visit the CPCC PTK website.

-Phoenix Challenge (formerly GAIT'r club) (Harper Campus)
+Phoenix Challenge Team (Harper Campus)

 This club is housed at the Harper Campus and includes students who are enrolled in the Graphic Arts Imaging Technology program.
 This club was established to promote skill development through teamwork and camaraderie, to provide service to the College and community, and to build networking relationships throughout the printing industry.
 We welcome new club members.
 Please contact Zach Blackburn for more information.